h-bails/classifieds/README.md

 - Cloudinary was used for image story and hosting.
 - Allauth was used for user login and authentication.
 - Gunicorn was used for project deployment.
-- ElephantSQL was used for the database.
+- ElephantSQL was used for the production database.
+The database in the development environment used SQLite.
 - Amazon SES was used to email users ad enquiries.
 - Bootstrap was used to assist with the responsiveness and styling of the website.
 - Git was used for version control.